mayaanne/foundations/week-1/git-new-repo-github-pages-blog.md

 ## Create a website repository (repo)
 1. Create a [new repository](https://github.com/new)
 2. Add repository name with the following syntax: username.github.io  (Figure 1 _below_)
-3. Make sure the following options are selected: "Public, Initalise with README, Licence is MIT (Figure 1 _below_).
+3. Make sure the following options are selected: "Public, Initialise with README, License is MIT (Figure 1 _below_).

 ## Clone the repo
-This step requires you to clone to your local compture. __Do not clone INTO your foundations__ directory.
+This step requires you to clone to your local computer. __Do not clone INTO your foundations__ directory.
 Git wont be happy if you put a clone within a clone.

 1. Think about where you want your clone to live and Clone the repo.
 You've got this - you've cloned [before!)](git-github-challenge.md#step-3-cloning).